-- (1) Membership of the Association shall be in the following categories and shall be open to: - (a) Full Members companies, partnerships or sole proprietors operating a business involved in the landscaping industry excluding any member defined under Rule 9 Clause (1) parts (b), (c), (d), (e), (f), (g) or (h); - (b) Professional membership individuals who are employees of, or are involved in education and training within the landscaping industry; - (c) Life Membership a person voted as such by the Members at a General Meeting upon the recommendation of the Committee on the basis the criteria for Life Membership as set by the Committee; - (d) Student Membership students, apprentices or trainees in the landscaping industry; - (e) Graduate Membership newly graduated from a registered training organisation, and possessing less than twelve (12) months work experience in the landscaping industry; - (f) Affiliate Membership other associations, whether incorporated or unincorporated having objects similar to those of the Association and/or being able to provide benefit or service to the Association and its Members; - (g) Honorary Membership a person elected as such by the Members at a General Meeting upon the recommendation of the Committee on the basis of having given or rendered valuable service to or on behalf of the Association or the amenity horticulture industry in general.
-Honorary Membership is granted until the next Annual General Meeting, where Honorary Membership status can be confirmed or revoked for the following year; and - (h) Associate Membership local government, companies, partnerships or sole proprietors involved in education and training within the landscaping industry, in the business of supplying products or trade services to the landscaping industry, and/or in the business of supplying products and ancillary services to the landscaping industry. - (2) All applications for membership that do not fall under the types outlined above, can be classified by the Committee into sub categories as determined by the Committee at any given time.
+- (1) Membership of the Association shall be in the following categories and shall be open to: - (a) Full Members companies, partnerships or sole proprietors operating a business involved in the landscaping industry excluding any member defined under Rule 9 Clause (1) parts (c), (d), (e), (f), (g) or (h); - (b) Professional membership individuals who are employees of/or are involved in education and training within the landscaping industry and those individuals with professional and commercial knowledge, competencies and skills that would be beneficial to the association.
+This membership category has equivalent rights as members under Rule 9 (1) (a) and will be defined as "Full Members"; - (2) All applications for membership that do not fall under the types outlined above, can be classified by the Committee into sub categories as determined by the Committee at any given time.
 The Committee may set fees for a sub category independent of the fees for other membership categories. - (3) Voting Rights are conferred upon Full Members only. - (4) The Association may have any category of membership approved by resolution at a general meeting.